 Qualified data on energy resources and potential energy production can be minimized by high-precision field measurements of solar radiation.
 Such measurements are made through a high quality solar radiation monitoring station and can measure all three components of solar radiation: normal direct radiation (DNI), horizontal scattered radiation (DHI) and total horizontal radiation (GHI).

 In addition, temperature, humidity, precipitation, wind speed and wind direction and other meteorological parameters related to the project also need to be monitored by professional weather stations.
-A complete solar monitoring station includes: one is installed on the automatic solar tracker, is used to measure the direct radiation of DNI tables, one for the measurement of DHI solar shading radiation intensity meter, a is used to measure the intensity of the solar shading radiation of GHI, and one for the collection and storage of measured values, high-performance solar inverter data logger
+A complete solar monitoring station includes: one is installed on the automatic solar tracker, is used to measure the direct radiation of DNI tables, one for the measurement of DHI solar shading radiation intensity meter, and is used to measure the intensity of the solar shading radiation of GHI, and one for the collection and storage of measured values, high-performance solar inverter data logger

 A simple photovoltaic device